Can Large Language Models Infer Causation from Correlation?

 \section{Introduction}

-Causal inference is a crucial reasoning ability of human intelligence.
-It is a fundamental aspect of reasoning that involves establishing the correct causal relationships between variables or events.
-Roughly, there are two distinct ways to obtain causality: one through empirical knowledge, e.g., we know from common sense that preparing a birthday party for a friend will make them happy; the other through \textit{pure causal reasoning}, as causality can be formally argued and reasoned about using known procedures and rules from causal inference \citep{spirtes2000causation,pearl2009causality,peters2017elements}.
-For example, we know that only knowing that A correlates with B does not mean that A causes B. We also know another property from pure causal inference, specifically the study of causal discovery \citep{spirtes2000causation,spirtes2016causal,clark2019review}, that if A and B are originally independent of each other, but become correlated given C, then we can infer that, in this closed system, C is a common effect of A and B, as illustrated in \cref{fig:ex}.
-This collider phenomenon can be used to deny the causation between A and B, regardless of what realizations the variables A, B, and C take.
+Causal inference, i.e., the ability to establish the correct causal relationships between variables or events, is fundamental to human intelligence.
+There are two distinct ways this causal inference capability can be acquired: one through empirical knowledge, e.g., we know from common sense that touching a hot stove will get us burned; the other through \textit{pure causal reasoning}, as causality can be formally argued and reasoned about using known procedures and rules from causal inference \citep{spirtes2000causation,pearl2009causality,peters2017elements}.
+One example is that we have the a priori knowledge that the correlation between A and B does not necessarily imply causality.
+This is a formal rule that holds true regardless of the realizations of the variables A and B.

-We formulate this task as a new task for NLP, namely \textit{correlation-to-causation inference }(\ourdata), and argue that this is a must-have skill for large language models (LLMs).
-Imagine the scenario in \cref{fig:ex}, where in the training corpus there are a large number of correlations, such as the word \textit{vaccine} correlating with an increased number of disease cases.
-If we take the position that the success of LLMs \citep[][\textit{inter alia}]{radford2019language,devlin-etal-2019-bert,ouyang2022instructGPT, zhang2022opt,openai2023gpt4} lies in capturing a vast set of statistical correlations among terms \citep{bender2023dangers}, then the crucial yet missing step is \textit{how to process such correlations} and infer causal relationships, for which a fundamental building block is this \ourdata inference skill.
+With the rise of large language models (LLMs) \citep[][\textit{inter alia}]{radford2019language,devlin-etal-2019-bert,ouyang2022instructGPT, zhang2022opt,openai2023gpt4}, a crucial research question is whether they can do causal reasoning well.
+Recent studies have pointed out that LLMs are ``causal parrots,'' which recite the causal knowledge in the training data \citep{zevcevic2023causal}.
+Moreover, the vast majority of studies frame causal reasoning as a skill to navigate around empirical knowledge \citep{gordon-etal-2012-semeval,sap2019atomic,Sap2019SocialIQA,qin-etal-2019-counterfactual,bhagavatula2020abductive}, and also treat LLMs as a knowledge base when evaluating its causal skills \citep{kiciman2023causal,tu2023causal,xie2023echo}.
+However, all the above lines of research frame causality as empirical knowledge, thus relying heavily on the quality and the coverage of the training data, overlooking the great potential of the formal causal reasoning skills to process correlational information to causal conclusions.